cpq/bare-metal-programming-guide/README.md

 LED: 0, tick: 1000
 ```

 Congratulations!
-We learned now IO retargeting works, and
+We learned how IO retargeting works, and
 can now printf-debug our firmware.
-A complete project source code you can find in [step-0-printf](step-0-printf) folder.
+A complete project source code you can find in [step-4-printf](step-4-printf) folder.

 ## Debug with Segger Ozone